Tinram/Go-Notes/README.md

 s := "txt"            // short assignment, compiler infers type
 ```

-+ `var` can be defined at both package and function level; short assignment only function level
++ `var` can be defined at both package and function level; short assignment only at function level
 + **_** blank identifier: syntax requires variable name, but logic does not
 + block level scope: braces &ndash; inner variable can access outer variables, but not vice versa
 + unassigned values: `string ""`